The Muppet Movie: Box office

 In its first six days at the Leicester Square Theatre, it grossed $31,884.
 The film would later earn over $65 million in the United States and Canada, returning $32 million in box office rentals.
-Ever since its release, The Muppet Movie was the highest-grossing puppet film until the release of The Muppets in 2011.
+For 32 years, The Muppet Movie was the highest-grossing puppet film until the release of The Muppets in 2011.

 The film's successful theatrical release encouraged Lew Grade into furthering his own film distribution company, which later backfired with the massive box office failures of Can't Stop the Music (from EMI) and Raise the Titanic (from ITC), both released by Associated Film Distribution just a year later.